cecil0812/CodingChallenges/RLE/README.txt

 Here is where a lot of candidates show that they don't know what a byte actually is and attempt to store a single bit on the data stream.
-Computers deal in whole bytes, we can't store a single bit without taking an entire byte anyway:
+Computers deal in whole bytes*, we can't store a single bit without taking an entire byte anyway:

+*For the most part, just assume that any computer we care about here deals in whole bytes

 Bits:
 0 0 0 0 0 0 0 1 <-- one bit stored but stored as one byte in memory anyway so: 01